pic

 foo(x)

 The key insight from this example isn't that reductions are incompatible with multithreading.
-Rather, that the strategy to apply multithreading needs to be adapted accordingly.
-While the upcoming sections will present these strategies, we conclude this section by turning to the opposite end of the spectrum: problems that naturally lend themselves to parallel execution
+Rather, it's that the strategy to apply multithreading needs to be adapted accordingly.
+While the upcoming sections will present these strategies, we conclude this one by turning to the opposite end of the spectrum: problems that naturally lend themselves to parallel execution.

-Programs that can be paralleled seamlessly are referred to as embarrassingly parallel problems.
-They can be broken down into many completely independent tasks, each of which can be executed in parallel without any need for communication, synchronization, or shared state between them.
-This independence provides complete flexibility in the order of task execution.
+The simplest thread-safe programs are those in which tasks have no dependencies at all, which are known as embarrassingly parallel problems.
+Such problems be decomposed into many independent tasks, each of which can be executed in parallel without communication, synchronization, or shared state.
+This characteristic grants full flexibility in determining the order of task execution.

-In the context of for-loops, one of the simplest ways to parallelize these problems is with the macro @threads.
+In the context of for-loops, a simple way to parallelize embarrassingly parallel problems is through the macro @threads.
 This is a form of thread-based parallelism, where the distribution of work is based on the number of threads available.
-Specifically, @threads attempts to balance the workload by dividing the iterations as evenly as possible.
+In particular, @threads attempts to balance the workload by dividing the iterations as evenly as possible.
+Unlike @spawn, @threads automatically schedules the tasks and waits for their completion before execution proceeds.
+In the next section, we'll present a detailed comparison between @threads and @spawn.
+For now, the following example demonstrates the simplicity of @threads.

 x_small = rand( 1_000)